fpirri/gothings-raspi-install/README.md

 * The 'user' part is specific to a particular configuration
     * please note: this part allows users to run their own code
 * *GoThings* run in your Internet-of-Things, on the ARM achitecture boards such as the Raspberry Pi
-* An alpha version of *GoThings* is now running in standard cloud virtual systems (It will be published ASAP [here](https://github.com/fpirri/gothings-cloud))
+* An alpha version of *GoThings* is now running in standard cloud virtual systems (It will be published  [here](https://github.com/fpirri/gothings-cloud))

 <br />